 Restoring Salmon Creek Watershed

 StreamTeam is our volunteer-driven stream restoration program.
-More than 1,000 team members donate over 3,500 hours of their time each year to save salmon.
-Our StreamTeam members include utility employees, Stream Stewards, AmeriCorps members, scout groups, college students, youth groups and many other dedicated individuals.
+Our volunteers work to reduce impacts on our environment by restoring important riparian habitat through the planting of native shrubs and trees.
+StreamTeam members include utility employees, Stream Stewards, AmeriCorps members, scout groups, college students, youth groups and many other dedicated individuals.

 Stream Team